AlexandruDbr/Northwind-Traders-analysis/README.md

 ## Feedback and Support

 Feedback on the dashboard is welcome and encouraged.
-If you encounter any issues or have suggestions for improvement, feel free to contact me.
+If you encounter any issues or have suggestions for improvement, feel free to contact me through Linkedin.